ghsmith/SVSUtil/README.md

 If you try these utilities on an SVS file created by another Leica/Aperio scanner model and/or something doesn't work, let me know (geoffrey.smith@emory.edu) and I'll work on it!

+This project uses the J2SE API and does not rely on any native libraries (e.g. OpenSlide).
+The standard Java ImageIO API and color management system (I believe the OpenJDK uses Little-CMS) included with modern releases of OpenJDK virutal machine provide excellent performance for working with JPEG content in SVS files.
+An LZW encoder/decoder from https://haraldk.github.io/TwelveMonkeys/ project is used (slide labels are LZW encoded and there is no LZW encoder/decoder in the J2SE API).
 This is a Java project that builds an executable JAR with Maven (i.e., "mvn package").
-This project uses the J2SE API and does not rely on any native libraries (e.g. OpenSlide).
-An LZW encoder/decoder from https://haraldk.github.io/TwelveMonkeys/ is used (slide labels are LZW encoded).

 ```
 git clone https://github.com/ghsmith/SVSUtil